-The details of the event occupy six pages of the Black Books - please click on the page below to view them.
-The names of the suspects are clearly listed on the bottom left hand side of the second page
+The details of the event occupy six pages of the Black Books.
+The names of the suspects are clearly listed on the bottom left hand side of the page shown below.

 It appears the men were a relatively close knit group (and Sir John Baker’s recent The Men of Court 1440-1550 is invaluable in providing some of the details).
 They were all roughly in their mid to late 20s in 1530.
 Thomas Atkyns and Richard Heydon appear to have shared chambers for a period which essentially means they were room mates.
 Heydon then went on to share chambers with Towneshend in 1532.
 Edward Griffyn, was a repeat trouble maker and before the 1530 incident he is noted as having punched William Tankard with his fist in 1523 and, along with Richard Heydon and George Towneshend, was fined for beating Thomas Butler’s wife in 1529.
 He was then later fined by the Inn for refusing to be butler and Christmas Marshal.
 It is later mentioned that he was left a gold ring in Nicholas Rokewood’s will suggesting that the two men maintained a lifelong friendship.
 Townesend and Richers were also not strangers to stealing things with Towneshend being fined in 1529 for stealing sacks of coal and Henry Richers being fined, also in 1529, for breaking into the kitchen and stealing faggots or bundles of wood.